Fred Tackett: Joining Little Feat

 In 1988 Little Feat reformed despite the absence of their former front man, and prolific singer, songwriter, and slide guitarist, Lowell George.
 The regrouped Little Feat included former members Paul Barrere, Richie Hayward, Bill Payne, Kenny Gradney, and Sam Clayton, with the addition of Tackett and Craig Fuller.
-All had been former members of Little Feat, except Fuller and Tackett, who had previously made songwriting contributions and session work for the band.
-Fuller left in 1993, to be replaced by female vocalist Shaun Murphy who remained with the group until 2009.
+Fuller left in 1993, to be replaced by female vocalist Shaun Murphy who remained with the group until 2009 when they pared back down to a six-piece.
 Tackett has remained with Little Feat since the day he joined, and has become an integral member of the band.

 Fred Tackett has played a pivotal role in Little Feat's music.
-In addition to his guitar work, he plays trumpet and mandolin and has co-written several of their songs, forging an active and regular writing partnership with Paul Barrere which has produced such songs as "Marginal Creatures" and "Night On The Town".
-The 2003 album Kickin' It at the Barn featured Tackett's debut as a lead vocalist on his own song "In A Town Like This" which was also the title track from his solo debut album released that year.
+In addition to his guitar work, he plays trumpet and mandolin and has co-written several of their songs,.
+Between 1991 and 2003, he forged an active and regular writing partnership with Paul Barrere which has produced such songs as "Marginal Creatures" and "Night On The Town".
+The 2003 album Kickin' It at the Barn featured Tackett's debut as a lead vocalist on his own song "In a Town Like This" which was also the title track from his debut solo album released that year on Feat's Hot Tomato label.
+A second effort, Silver Strings followed in 2010.

 Paul and Fred

-Tackett's writing partnership with Barrere has developed into a separate act where the two performed as a duo.
-This has produced two live albums and a DVD.
-They have also spent time between gigs when touring to perform in local radio stations, playing songs that do not require a lot of changing of instruments, to travel as lightly as possible.
+Tackett's writing partnership with Barrere developed into a separate act where the two performed as a duo.
+This produced two live albums and a DVD.
+They also spent time between gigs when touring to perform in local radio stations, playing songs that did not require a lot of changing of instruments, to travel as lightly as possible.
+Sadly this was brought to an end by Barrere's death from cancer in 2019.